The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

 \subsection{Regression}

-\PaperShort{ } We discuss here the effect of degrading the six data quality dimensions of three datasets, namely: \textsf{Houses}, \textsf{IMDB} and \textsf{Cars} on the performance of five regression algorithms, namely: LR, RR, DT, RF and MLP\@.
-As LR and RR differ only in the regularization employed in RR, their performance lines in the result plots often overlap.\PaperLong{\ This means that in cases where the LR performance line is not visible at all in a plot, it is hidden behind the RR line.
-We only show $R^{2}$ of $0$ or larger, since a negative $R^{2}$ means that the model is worse than always predicting the mean.
-Thus, a model in the negative ranges would not be of interest and the resulting vertical axis scale would make it harder to analyze the behavior in the range of interest, $0$ to $1$.
-As the MLP performance on \textsf{IMDB} is already negative without pollution, the MLP line is not visible in the plots for \textsf{IMDB}.}
+\PaperShort{ } We discuss here the effect of degrading the six data quality dimensions of four datasets, namely: \textsf{Houses}, \textsf{IMDB}, \textsf{Cars} and \textsf{COVID}, on the performance of seven regression algorithms, namely: LR, RR, DT, GB, RF, MLP, TN.
+Similar to the classification task, we consider MLP in the form of three variants: MLP-1, MLP-5 and MLP-10\@.
+As LR and RR differ only in the regularization employed in RR, their performance lines in the result plots often overlap. \PaperLong{This means that in cases where the LR performance line is not visible at all in a plot, it is hidden behind the RR line.} \PaperShort{Figure~\ref{fig:regression-results-all-house} shows the results of the experiments using the \textsf{Houses} dataset.
+We only show~$R^{2}$ of~$0$ or larger, since a negative~$R^{2}$ means that the model is worse than always predicting the mean.
+Thus, a model in the negative ranges would not be of interest and the resulting vertical axis scale would make it harder to analyze the behavior in the range of interest,~$0$ to~$1$. \PaperShort{As the results of TN are not visible in the Figures due to TN's low overall performance using small datasets, we additionally included in Figure~\ref{fig:regression-results-all-covid} the results of the \textsf{COVID} dataset.
+However, as for classification, we include the findings for the other datasets in the descriptions of the results per data quality dimension.}} \PaperLong{As the MLP performance on \textsf{IMDB} is already negative without pollution, the MLP line is not visible in the plots for \textsf{IMDB}.
+Same applies for TN for \textsf{Houses}.}

-\stitle{Consistent Representation.} \PaperLong{ For consistent representation, we show only a plot with adding 4~new representations per unique value, i.e., $k_v = 5$.
-The plots for $k_v = 2$ can be found in Figure~\ref{fig:regression-results-all-ConsistentRepresentation} in the Appendix.
-As described in the introduction of Section~\ref{sec:results}, a higher percentage of polluted samples can lead to an increase in quality again, which is why lines go backwards when more than $80\%$ of samples are polluted for $k_v = 5$.
-We add some percentages next to the lines for better orientation.\\} An increase of the representations of values in categorical features leads to a decrease in $R^{2}$ of all algorithms\PaperLong{, as shown in Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5}}.
-The severity of this decrease depends on the scenario.
-In Scenario~2 \PaperShort{(Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5-2-houses}),}\PaperLong{(second row in Figure~\ref{fig:regression-results-all-ConsistentRepresentationk5}), when the inserted inconsistent representations have not been present during training,} the performance decrease is the largest, especially for RR\@.
-In the two other scenarios, LR performance drops drastically, even for small percentages of pollution.
+\stitle{Consistent Representation} \PaperLong{ For consistent representation, we show only a plot with adding 4~new representations per unique value,~i.e.,~$k_v = 5$~(the plots for~$k_v = 2$ can be found in Figure~\ref{fig:regression-results-all-ConsistentRepresentation}\PaperShort{in the extended version}).
+As described in the introduction of Section~\ref{sec:results}, a higher percentage of polluted samples can lead to an increase in quality again, which is why performance would rise again when more than~$80\%$ of samples are polluted for~$k_v = 5$.
+However, we stop the line at this point.
+We add some percentages next to the lines for better orientation.